-Our PSD curriculum (appendix 1) builds on the content of the primary school RSE curriculum.
+Our Life Skills curriculum (appendix 1) builds on the content of the primary school RSE curriculum.
 It is designed to ensure pupils build the knowledge and life skills required to prepare them for adult life and empower them to deal confidently with complex real-life situations.
 It provides guidance in the following areas:

+Relationships Education (will not include topics which involve explaining different forms of sexual activity)

-- different types of relationships, including friendships, family relationships, marriage/civil partnerships, work-based relationships, online relationships, dealing with strangers and intimate relationships; - how to recognise, understand and build healthy offline and online relationships, including self-respect and respect for others, commitment, tolerance, boundaries and consent and how to recognise unhealthy relationships; - domestic abuse, including coercive and controlling behaviour, emotional abuse, sexual harassment and violence, forced marriage and honour-based violence; - how to identify what constitutes sexual harassment, including online, and empower students to know what to do if they wish to raise a concern about inappropriate behaviour towards themselves or a friend / peer in school or the community; - how to build confidence and resilience and understanding the reasons for delaying sexual activity; - how relationships may affect health and well-being, including mental health; - what the law allows and does not allow in terms of sexual activity and age of consent, marriage, coercion, consent, rape, sexual assault and harassment, up skirting, pornography, sexting, and the choices permitted by law around pregnancy; - grooming, sexual exploitation, criminal exploitation, human trafficking, county lines; - keeping safe and healthy relationships on-line, including the risks associated with harmful content and contact, and how data is generated, collected, shared and used on-line; - same sex relationships, sexuality, sexual orientation, gender identity/reassignment and gender non-conformity; - the potential damage caused by stereotypes based on sex, gender, race, religion, sexual orientation, sexual identity and conformity, or disability; - physical and emotional damage caused by FGM and faith abuse, and the laws around this issue; - human reproduction, including fertility and menstruation; - body confidence and self-esteem; - stereotyping and equality; - how human bodies change and equip pupils with the appropriate language to talk about their bodies, health and emotions; - sexually transmitted infections; - factual knowledge around sex, contraception, sexual health and sexuality, set firmly within the context of relationships.
+- different types of relationships, including friendships, family relationships, marriage/civil partnerships, work-based relationships, online relationships, dealing with strangers and intimate relationships; - how to recognise, understand and build healthy offline and online relationships, including selfrespect and respect for others, commitment, tolerance, boundaries and consent and how to recognise unhealthy relationships; - the law relating to domestic abuse, including coercive and controlling behaviour, emotional abuse, sexual harassment, stalking and violence, forced marriage and honour-based violence; - how to identify what constitutes sexual harassment, including online, and empower students to know what to do if they wish to raise a concern about inappropriate behaviour towards themselves or a friend / peer in school or the community;

+- that all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, for example physical, emotional, mental, sexual and reproductive health and wellbeing; - grooming, sexual exploitation, criminal exploitation, human trafficking, county lines; - keeping safe and healthy relationships on-line, including the risks associated with harmful content and contact, and how data is generated, collected, shared and used on-line; - same sex relationships, sexuality, sexual orientation, gender identity/reassignment and gender questioning and non-conformity; - that there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others; - the potential damage caused by stereotypes based on sex, gender, race, religion, sexual orientation, sexual identity and conformity, gender reassignment or disability; - physical and emotional damage caused by FGM, virginity testing and faith abuse, and the laws around this issue; - body confidence and self-esteem; and - stereotyping and equality.

+Year 11 Year 7 Year 8 Year 10 Stable Healthy and relationships, Equality in Teenage unhealthy Family conflict cohabitation relationships relationships relationships and marriage Difference Boundaries, The dangers of Consent in between good personal space online relationships and bad and consent relationships relationships Addressing Relationships Violent Social media relationship online relationships abuse Types of Relationships relationships e.g. Inclusion and Forced marriage and social family, friend, belonging media teacher etc.

+Relationships education

+- what the law allows and does not allow in terms of sexual activity and consent (including age of consent), rape, sexual assault, harmful sexual behaviours and harassment, up skirting, pornography, sexting, and the choices permitted by law around pregnancy and abortion; - how human bodies change and equip pupils with the appropriate language to talk about their bodies, health and emotions; - how the different sexually transmitted infections (STIs), including HIV and AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing; - how the use of alcohol and drugs can lead to risky sexual behaviour; - how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment. - the facts about reproductive health, including fertility and the potential impact of lifestyle on fertility for men and women and menopause; - the facts around pregnancy including miscarriage; - that they have a choice to delay sex or to enjoy intimacy without sex; and - how to build confidence and resilience and understanding the reasons for delaying sexual activity.